Video Surveillance Systems that Help Protect and Connect

 - Video storage for up to 100 MB of clips

-- Up to six cameras to protect your home
+- Up to six cameras to help protect your home

 Sources: Crime in the United States, 2010, U.S. Department of Justice—Federal Bureau of Investigation, September 2010